Targeted Probe and Educate (TPE) - JF Part A

 Targeted Probe and Educate (TPE)

 CMS has authorized Noridian to conduct the Targeted Probe and Educate (TPE) review process.
 This is a required process for providers targeted by Medical Review.
 The TPE review process includes three rounds of a prepayment probe review with education.
 If there are continued high denials after the first three rounds, Noridian will refer the provider and results to CMS.
-CMS will determine additional action, which may include extrapolation, referral to the Zone Program Integrity Contractor (ZPIC/UPIC), referral to Recovery Auditor (RA) contractor, etc.
+CMS will determine additional action, which may include extrapolation, referral to Recovery Audit Contractor (RAC), 100% pre-payment review, etc.

 Note: Discontinuation of review may occur at any time if appropriate improvement is achieved during the review process.